What is Electropositivity?

 Periodic Trends in The Electropositivity of The Elements

-The electropositivity of an element depends on various factors like the metallic character of an element, the ionization energy of an element, the distance between the nucleus and the valance shell, and also the effective nuclear charge acting on the valence shell.
+The electropositivity of an element depends on various factors like the metallic character of an element, the ionization energy of an element, the distance between the nucleus and the valence shell, and also the effective nuclear charge acting on the valence shell.
 The periodic trends in electropositivity exhibited by the elements are always opposite to the periodic trends in the electronegativities of the elements.

 Electronegativity of the elements increases across a period whereas the electropositivity of the elements decreases across the periods, the electronegativity of the elements decreases down the group, and the electropositivity of the elements increases while traversing down a group.
-This is the reason why the elements at the top right of the periodic table are the least electropositive and the elements to the bottom left of the periodic table are always electropositive.
+This is the reason why the elements at the top right of the periodic table are the least electropositive and the elements at the bottom left of the periodic table are always electropositive.

 The tendency of an element to lose the electrons to form the positive ions is called the electropositive character.
 It is also called the metal character.
-The elements which have very low ionization energies have a higher tendency to lose the electrons and therefore they are electropositive or metallic in their behavior.
+The elements which have very low ionization energies have a higher tendency to lose electrons and therefore they are electropositive or metallic in their behavior.
 The alkali metals are always the most highly electropositive elements.

 The reactivity of the metal decreases from the left to the right in a period as the tendency of an element to lose electrons decreases.

-The reactivity of the metals increases from the top to the bottom in a group because the tendency of an element to lose the electrons increases in a period.
+The reactivity of the metals increases from the top to the bottom in a group because the tendency of an element to lose electrons increases in a period.

 In a periodic table, the electropositivity or the metallic characters increases from the top to the bottom of the group.

 In a periodic table, the elements are usually divided into two groups.
 The first group of elements is called metals and the second group of the elements is known as the non-metals.
 The metals and the non-metals are also divided into two categories which include electropositive and electronegative.